Casual Residential Youth Worker Korowai Manaaki Youth Justice Residence at Oranga Tamariki—Ministry for Children, Auckland

 We welcome diversity and are committed to working in an inclusive and respectful way.
 We provide 24/7 support and care for up to rangatahi aged 13 to 18 years old who are involved in the Youth Justice system.

 Mō te tūnga | About the role

-- Residential Youth Workers provide rangatahi with the confidence and skills to become positive contributors to their whānau and communities.
+Residential Youth Workers provide rangatahi with the confidence and skills to become positive contributors to their whānau and communities.
 Residential Youth Workers understand that the causes of offending are complex, and that successfully dealing with young offenders, demands action beyond simple punitive measures.

 - Ensuring that a safe and secure environment is maintained for the benefit of the rangatahi, staff and the community